inkfarer/tg-overlays/README.md

 If you're using nodecg-cli:

 2.1.
 Run `nodecg install inkfarer/sos-overlays`.
+2.2.
+Install the dashboard by running `nodecg install inkfarer/ipl-overlay-controls`

 Otherwise:

 2.1.
-Clone sos-overlays to `nodecg/bundles/sos-overlays`.
+Clone sos-overlays to `nodecg/bundles/sos-overlays` and clone [ipl-overlay-controls](https://github.com/inkfarer/ipl-overlay-controls) to `nodecg/bundles/ipl-overlay-controls`.

 2.2.
-Install dependencies by running `npm install` in `nodecg/bundles/sos-overlays`.
+Install dependencies by running `npm install` in `nodecg/bundles/sos-overlays` and `nodecg/bundles/ipl-overlay-controls`.

 3.1.
-For last.fm integration to work, create the configuration file at `nodecg/cfg/sos-overlays.json`.
+For last.fm integration to work, create the configuration file at `nodecg/cfg/ipl-overlay-controls.json`.

 Example configuration file:
 ```